-This tour, during which you will have the possibility to see almost all the top sights in Rome, is an amazing overview of both Ancient and Baroque Rome – you will be amazed at how much of city you can see in just one-day tour.
+This Rome private tour, during which you will have the possibility to see almost all the top sights in Rome, is an amazing overview of both Ancient and Baroque Rome – you will be amazed at how much of city you can see in just a one-day private trip to Rome.

 Don’t miss a quick look at the Constatine Arch and perhaps a quick stroll through the Forum, also included on your entrance ticket.

-After your Colosseum visit, you will meet back up with your driver to go past the Terme di Carcalla, the second largest Roman baths.
-The site is famous among lyrical music lovers because during summer time the site is used as an open opera theatre.
+After your private Colosseum tour, you will meet back up with your driver to go past the Terme di Carcalla, the second largest Roman baths.
+The site is famous among lyrical music lovers because during summertime the site is used as an open opera theatre.